tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 - Reference: [This document]
 - Comment:

-## TLS Certificate Types
+## TLS Handshake Message Types

-IANA is requested to allocate a new value in the "TLS Certificate Types" subregistry of the "Transport Layer Security (TLS) Extensions" registry {{TLS-Ext-Registry}}, as follows:
+IANA is requested to allocate a new value in the "TLS HandshakeType" registry of the "Transport Layer Security (TLS) Parameters" registry {{TLS-Param-Registry}}, as follows:

--   Value: TBD2
+- Value: TBD
--   Description: Attestation
+- Description: attestation
+- DTLS-OK: Y
 - Reference: [This document]
+- Comment: Used to carry attestation Evidence or Attestation Results in the TLS handshake

 --- back